2015 Malaysian motorcycle Grand Prix: Aftermath of the incident

 During Lorenzo's championship victory in the 2015 season, Yamaha's celebrations were quiet in comparison to previous years, which prompted the Mission Winnow Ducati Team to sign him on a 2-year deal for the 2017 and 2018 seasons, ending a 9-year partnership between himself and the Movistar Yamaha Factory Team, a split that heavily affected both sides.
-Movistar Yamaha signed Maverick Viñales to fill Lorenzo's seat and resigned Rossi whilst their results began to decline, the Yamaha team have only won three races since Rossi's victory at the 2017 Dutch TT - with all wins courtesy of Viñales - and have finished third in the teams championship every year since 2017 behind Repsol Honda and Mission Winnow Ducati.
-While the Yamaha M1 continued to sustain problems and was unable to keep up with the horsepower the Ducati Desmosedici and the Honda RC213V, with most victories since the 2018 season coming on either a Ducati or a Honda.
+Movistar Yamaha signed Maverick Viñales to fill Lorenzo's seat and resigned Rossi whilst their results began to decline, the factory Yamaha team have only won four races in three years since Rossi's final career victory at the 2017 Dutch TT - with all wins courtesy of Viñales, who himself being ousted from the team midway through 2021 after a further win - and have finished third in the teams championship between 2017 and 2019 behind Repsol Honda and Mission Winnow Ducati.
+While the Yamaha M1 continued to sustain problems and was unable to keep up with the horsepower the Ducati Desmosedici and the Honda RC213V, with most victories in the 2018 and 2019 seasons coming on either a Ducati or a Honda, and either of the two won the constructors' championship from 2016 onwards.

 After joining Ducati, Lorenzo had a lacklustre 2017 season, with injuries, despite three victories in 2018 at Italy, Barcelona and Austria, a crash in Thailand ended his season five rounds early.
 Lorenzo would sign with Repsol Honda in 2019 and announce his retirement the same year in Valencia after losing motivation to compete in the field, as well as the continuous injuries sustained and last three seasons left him with a decreasing ability to be competitive with the rest of the field.
-Lorenzo would return to Yamaha as their test rider from the 2020 season, four years after leaving the company.
-When speaking to British broadcaster BT Sports in May 2020, Lorenzo remarked the heartbreak of feeling his title was not a deserved victory by some MotoGP fans, stating that he achieved the most victories, pole positions and fastest laps throughout the season, "me and my team, we were in our own little world, our own bubble, we know the value of that championship and I think we were the worthy champions".
+Lorenzo would return to Yamaha as their test rider from the 2020 season, four years after leaving the company, before being replaced by Cal Crutchlow for 2021.
+When speaking to British broadcaster BT Sport in May 2020, Lorenzo remarked the heartbreak of feeling his title was not a deserved victory by some MotoGP fans, stating that he achieved the most victories, pole positions and fastest laps throughout the season, "me and my team, we were in our own little world, our own bubble, we know the value of that championship and I think we were the worthy champions".